Q1. How do I get my ballot?

 Q8.
 What can I do if I believe that my voting rights have been violated?

-If you need assistance completing and filing your complaint, you may contact Disability Law Colorado.
-You can contact Disability Law Colorado by calling either their Denver office at 1-800-288-1376 or 303-722-3619 (TTY) or their Grand Junction office at 1-800-531-2105 (V/TTY).
+If you need assistance completing and filing your complaint, you can contact Disability Law Colorado.
+Disability Law Colorado is Colorado's designated protection and advocacy organization.